 - Strategic Communications

-Associate Professor Julie Lellis has taken the role of director of communications core and minor, overseeing the school’s opening and closing core courses, communications electives and the communications minor.
-Professor Naeemah Clark will serve as the school’s assessment coordinator, ensuring academic quality in accordance with benchmarks set by the Accrediting Council on Education in Journalism and Mass Communications.
+Associate Professor Vic Costello serves as the director of the communications core and minor, overseeing the school’s opening and closing core courses, communications electives and the communications minor.

 For a closer look at our program leaders, as well as frequently asked questions, please scroll down.